sayume/p-queue/readme.md

 2) When pop, we pop the element with the lowest score.

 3) A element can be acknowledged, in case it is lost by client, and after a period of time, it can get by client again.

+# How to implement custom score method?

+Read the example code in plugin/strategy.go file.
+Add the properties which needed in Element class, then write the function GetScore() to implement the score algorithm of your own.